vilya/ply-parsing-perf/README.md

 * [RPly](http://w3.impa.br/~diego/software/rply/)
 * [tinyply](https://github.com/ddiakopoulos/tinyply)

-Detailed results from running this tool can be found in the results-\* subdirectories.
+Detailed results from running this tool on a few different computers can be found in the results-\* subdirectories.
 If you just want the high-level overview, see below.

 *Disclaimer:* The author of this benchmark is also the author of the `miniply` library.
 Every effort has been made to keep the performance comparisons as